KelptheWriter/ubiquitous-waddle-platformer/README.md

 ## Controls

- - WASD for moving, W is for jumping, S for speeding up the fall.
+ - WASD for moving, W is for ascending (in ladders or godmode), S for speeding up the fall.
 A and D move the player left and right respectively.
  - F1 serves to load Level 1
  - F5 saves the game state
  - F6 loads the game state